iamprem/summarizer/README.md

 ##Demo

+Tip: I used a tool called  **[Byzanz](http://askubuntu.com/questions/107726/how-to-create-animated-gif-images-of-a-screencast)** to record the following GIFs

 #### LSA in Action
-Summarization using Latent Semantic Analysis is shown below.
-Here for simplicity only two concepts are selected and in each concept five sentences are extracted. **Note the similarity between sentences in each concept.**
+Summarization using Latent Semantic Analysis is shown below. **Note the similarity between sentences in each concept.**
 ![Summarization using LSA](https://raw.githubusercontent.com/iamprem/temp/master/assets/lsa_exe.gif)